 Now, just because consent is listed first does not mean that it is the most preferable Good Reason, the most important or the default option.
 It is none of those things – in fact, when considering which Good Reason applies to processing, the other options should be tested first.
 If you picked consent because it was top of the list and consent was later withdrawn, but you realised there was a legal obligation to continue to process the data, you would be in a pickle – either you’d be in breach of privacy law (continuing to process when consent has been withdrawn) or in breach of the other legal obligation.

-Please note that opting for “legitimate interests” as the Good Reason is not a way of dodging around the prospect that consent may be withdrawn or refused, as there is an absolute right for the individual to object to the processing of their personal data when “legitimate interests” is the Good Reason for processing.
+Please note that opting for “legitimate interests” as the Good Reason is not a way of dodging around the prospect that consent may be withdrawn or refused, as there is anabsolute [edit; objection *can* be overridden by the Data Controller in some circumstances] right for the individual to object to the processing of their personal data when “legitimate interests” is the Good Reason for processing.
 All legitimate interests does is save you the effort of having to obtain and demonstrate specific, informed and freely-given consent before you can have or start using the data.

 When it comes to special categories of personal data (formerly known as “sensitive personal data”), there is another set of legal basis (we’ll call these Damn Good reasons) which must also be met for the processing to be allowed.
 In fact, GDPR says that unless one of these Damn Good Reasons is applicable, then you’re not allowed to process special categories of personal data at all.